 It’s common knowledge that to keep your hair looking great, it’s necessary to spend some time and effort on it.
-The good news is that to do this need not necessarily involve great expense.
+The good news is that doing this need not necessarily involve great expense.

 No one gets out of bed with perfect hair, and celebrities look so fabulous simply because they have a whole team of dedicated hair technicians working on them before they even leave the house.
 Although the majority of us can probably live without stylists, the occasional trim and cut can make a significant difference to our appearance.